coffee-and-tea/CodeOfAvent2020/README.md

 Binary conversion, part one is to convert values to binary and search max, complexity O(n).
 Part two: using an extra space of O(n), Drop value from set if it's present, find the max value in set is the answer.
 Complexity O(n);

+Day06:

+Similar to day 04, parse input from multi-lines, then process with set.
+Complexity per group answer is O(n) n is number of answers.